tomtom-international/commisery-action/docs/semantic-versioning.md

 # Work Instructions

-This chapter contains a full walkthrough of the development- and release- workflows which are supported, including:
+This chapter contains a full walkthrough of a development flow based on Semantic Versioning.

-- (Initial) Development
-- Hardening

 > **NOTE**
 >
 > This chapter provides a _simplified way_ of creating branches, commits, pull requests, etc.
->The goal is **not** to specify the way-of-working, rather explain how the SdkVer works.
+>The goal is **not** to specify the way-of-working, rather explain how SemVer is applied.

 ## Preparing your environment